 Northern harriers live almost exclusively in North America.
-Their breeding ground extends north into Canada, and is year-round residents of much of the midwest and northwest.
+Their breeding ground extends north into the classic snowy Canadian habitat and they are year-round residents of much of the Midwest and northwest.

 The prairie falcon lives in the western half of the United States, typically among desert shrubs and grasslands.

-They are excellent at hiding from view, thanks to the beige and brown colors that match the natural features of the areas where they build their nests.
+They are excellent at hiding from view, thanks to the beige and brown plumage that match the natural features of the areas where they build their nests.

 Prairie falcons have yellow talons, like bald eagles, and their beak is hooked and sharp.
 That said, their beak is black instead of yellow.

 Fun fact about prairie falcons: These birds are playful!
-Very few birds have been observed participating in play-like behaviors, but pairie falcons are among the ones that have!
+Very few birds have been observed participating in play-like behaviors, but prairie falcons are among the ones that have!

 They will pick up a piece of dried cow manure, carry it high, drop it, and then swoop down through the air to catch it.